ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

 ----------------------------------

 Pine Script used to have 3 types of constants --- literal, non-literal and serial.
-Now there’s one more, but let’s look at existing ones first.
+Now there's one more, but let's look at existing ones first.

 Some functions (input, color) can only accept literals as certain arguments.
 We realized that it could be more convenient, so we added a